Gerrudo/RESTaurants-Web-API/README.md

     - [x] Create insert for current results data: Name, Address(City/Town only), 1 image, link to google maps
 - [x] Use MongoDB to save details about user requests
-- [ ] Handle rating limiting issue with google API img     - [x] Have the database store and display results caching system
+- [ ] Handle rating limiting issue with google API
+- [x] Have the database store and display results caching system
     - [ ] Only have API requests for new embeds and images (This is currently client side, this needs to be changed.)
         - [ ] Create endpoints for image requests
         - [ ] Update API and cache to construct and store only the image reference.